sirisian/ecmascript-types/decoratorreplacement.md

 > checking.
 It's to offer information to engines to use native types and
 > optimize callstacks and memory usage.

-Types here are load-bearing at runtime by design — layout, native representation, `Reflect.typeOf`, `is` tests, the whole reflection surface. **Erasability was never a property to lose.** The word "erasure" appears once in README, describing what OTHER languages do to `protected` and this one does not.
+Types here are load-bearing at runtime by design â€” layout, native representation, `Reflect.typeOf`, `is` tests, the whole reflection surface. **Erasability was never a property to lose.** The word "erasure" appears once in README, describing what OTHER languages do to `protected` and this one does not.

-**The residual question is smaller and real:** a preprocessor runs before checking, so it sees annotations AS WRITTEN — `uint8`, an unresolved alias, a generic parameter — not as resolved types.
-That is a genuine ergonomic limit and belongs in §7.6.
+**The residual question is smaller and real:** a preprocessor runs before checking, so it sees annotations AS WRITTEN â€” `uint8`, an unresolved alias, a generic parameter â€” not as resolved types.
+That is a genuine ergonomic limit and belongs in Â§7.6.

 ---

-### 7.6 Ordering against the type checker — SETTLED
+### 7.6 Ordering against the type checker â€” SETTLED

 #### (a) Check, then expand